phfaist/flm/llm-js/README.md

 Internals:

-The generator script actually runs the following commands:
+The generator script actually runs the following commands (this was some time ago, now the script was updated to something slightly fancier and more streamlined):

     export PYLATEXENC_SRC_DIR=../PATH/TO/pylatexenc
     #ln -s $PYLATEXENC_SRC_DIR/js-transcrypt/pylatexenc . ### NO LONGER NEEDED